GaetanoMondelli/xtf/chainlink_usage.md

 bundleIdToRandomWinner[requestIdToBundleId[requestId]] = winner;
 ```

-The more sophisticated yet temporarily disabled solution, due to its high gas consumption often exceeding the MAX_CALLBACK limit of `2_000_000 `GAS, employs a running index.
+The more sophisticated solution was disabled V2 due to its high gas consumption often exceeding the MAX_CALLBACK limit of `2_000_000 `GAS, employs a running index.

+It is working in v3 here when the VRF coordinator invokes [fulfillRandomWords](https://github.com/GaetanoMondelli/xtf/blob/961b5e24d4c4085d301dd932b02ed8385d6c04b1/contracts/ETFContractv3.sol#L599)

 This methodology is designed to allocate a higher chance of winning to users based on the size of their contributions.
 However, due to its gas inefficiency, we've had to pause its implementation, as it occasionally demands more gas than is feasible under the current system constraints.

 ```